Jim-JMCD/TestFilesMake/README.md

 # TestFilesMake
 ### A test file generator that fills files with random bytes in a single directory

+This repository only contains X86-64 excutable.
+For the ARM version go to [TestFilesMake for ARM_aarch64](https://github.com/Jim-JMCD/TestFilesMake for ARM_aarch64/)

 TestFilesMake is a Linux portable executable created from the bash script [Test_Files_Make](https://github.com/Jim-JMCD/Test_Files_Make/) (private Github repository) using shc.

 Use [TestFilesCreate](https://github.com/Jim-JMCD/TestFilesCreate/) as an alternative :